samkoesterke/slave-1/week 4/readme.md

 I've done some research into variable typeface design and I'm very interested in it, but I'm leaning towards the idea of the automated tapestry weaver.
 I think the act of weaving is an ancient and distinctly human activity; making a machine weave something raises many interesting questions.
 Through my research I have come across the work of [Phillip Stearns](https://phillipstearns.wordpress.com/fragmented-memory/).
 He's an artist who has completed a series of large scale woven tapestries using visualised binary data sourced from his hard drives.
 This work is a different take to what I have planned, since the tapestry would consist of things that are procedurally generated, and they would be digitally woven.

-His work explores the concept of physical memory and how "The assemblage of data in a computer’s physical memory serves as a record of human activity and agency, however abstracted and fragmented".
+His work explores the concept of physical memory and how *"The assemblage of data in a computer’s physical memory serves as a record of human activity and agency, however abstracted and fragmented.
+By analyzing and understanding the data in a computer’s physical memory, it is possible, in some respects, to reconstruct a profile of the individual operating the machine".*

+##Processing experiments